 The decisions of the Council and the General Assembly are implemented by the AEC Office, which is located at Keltenlaan / Avenue des Celtes 20, 1040 Brussels, Belgium.
 The AEC Office consists of a core team of Chief Executive, General Manager/Deputy CEO, Events and Project Manager and Office Manager, which is supplemented during major projects by dedicated project staff.
 The AEC Office also regularly welcomes student interns, who gain valuable experience during their placements as well as making an essential contribution to the smooth running of the Association.

-Stefan Gies has been the Chief Executive Officer of the AEC since September 2015.
+Stefan Gies has been the Chief Executive of the AEC since September 2015.
 His work focuses on networking with other organisations active in the fields of music, art and higher education at European and international level, as well as on lobbying the institutions of the European Commission and the European Parliament.
-The key topics he is currently working on include: campaigning for the recognition of the specific features of artistic education compared to other disciplines; ensuring the long-term preservation of adequate framework conditions to maintain a musical life and cultural offers addressing the society as a whole; promotion of musical education at all levels; artistic research and facilitating cross-border mobility.
+The key topics he is currently working on include: campaigning for the recognition of the specific features of artistic education; ensuring the long-term preservation of adequate framework conditions to maintain a musical life and cultural offers; promotion of musical education at all levels and according to diverse needs; establishing artistic research and facilitating cross-border mobility.

-Stefan was born in 1954 in Landau in southwestern Germany and is trained as a viola player (he performed, for example, in professional orchestras and as a member of an ensemble for contemporary music), as a composer, and also performed in the fields of rock and jazz music.
+Stefan was born in 1954 in Landau in southwestern Germany.
+He studied viola, composition, musicology and music education at the Musikhochschule Freiburg, but also performed in the fields of rock and jazz music.
 He worked as a classroom and instrumental teacher and got his doctorate degree in music pedagogy.
 Stefan does research and publishes on theories of musical Bildung and the history and constitution of the institutions.
-Additionally, he is a member of the research group DAPHME.
-For more than 20 years, he was teaching as a professor of music education at the Musikhochschule Dresden and led this institution from 2003 to 2010 as its rector.
+Stefan can look back on an academic career spanning more than 30 years as a scholar, professor of music education and principal at German Higher Music Education institutions.

 Stefan has been actively involved in AEC since 2007.
-Before taking on the position as its CEO, he took part in: the 'Polifonia' working group on accreditation in higher music education (2007-2010); in the AEC Quality Enhancement Committee (2011-2014 ) and he also chaired the working group "Evaluation for Enhancement" within the FULL SCORE project.
-Stefan can be reached via e-mail.
+Before taking on the position as its CEO, he took part in: the 'Polifonia' working group on accreditation in higher music education (2007-2010); in the AEC Quality Enhancement Committee (2011-2014) and he also chaired the working group 'Evaluation for Enhancement' within the FULL SCORE project (2014-2017).
+He is responsible for running the AEC's current Creative Europe project 'Strengthening Music in Society' (SMS).
+Stefan can be reached via email@example.com.

 General Manager/Deputy CEO